strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 #### Choose an author and a category for your article

-In the sidebar on the right, choose your name in the _Author_ dropdown.
+In the sidebar on the right, choose your name in the _Author_ drop-down list.
 You have just signed your first article with Strapi.
 Take a few seconds to contemplate this historic moment!

 While there, you might also want to choose a _Category_ for your article from the list.